Click on the Main Categories above to start your adventure.

 long lasting and symptoms can be cognitive, behavioural and physiological.

-anxiety indicate that cognitive, behavioural and physiological factors are
+performance anxiety indicate that cognitive, behavioural and physiological

 Physiological reactions to

-heart rate, and shortness of breath, dizziness, butterflies, shaking knees,
+increased heart rate, and shortness of breath, dizziness, butterflies, shaking

-shaking hands and sweaty palms.
-Generally the physiological symptoms are part of
+knees, shaking hands and sweaty palms.
+Generally the physiological symptoms

-the fight or flight reflex.
-Measurements taken during studies of performance
+are part of the fight or flight reflex.
+Measurements taken during studies of

-anxiety also showed raised levels of adrenaline and noradrenaline in the urine
+performance anxiety also showed raised levels of adrenaline and noradrenaline

-and this causes the hyper-alertness mentioned previously.
-This indicates
+in the urine and this causes the hyper-alertness mentioned previously.
+This

-activation of the nervous system (Deutsch 1999) and these physiological
+indicates activation of the nervous system (Deutsch 1999) and these

-reactions interfere with performing by making it difficult to control finger
+physiological reactions interfere with performing by making it difficult to

 Cognitive symptoms of anxiety